kliu128/kliu.io/content/post/call-forwarding-and-mmi.md

 +++
-title = "A look into call forwarding and MMI codes" date = 2020-08-10T19:56:54-04:00 description = "On my cell provider, you can make calls automatically go to voicemail by dialing a single phone number.
+title = "How does \"Send all to voicemail\" actually work, anyway?" date = 2020-08-10T19:56:54-04:00 description = "A look into call forwarding and MMI codes.
+On my cell provider, you can make calls automatically go to voicemail by dialing a single phone number.
 But how does this all work, anyway?" draft = false toc = false categories = [] tags = ["tech", "retro"] images = []
 +++

+_(Disclaimer: I'm not a mobile network engineer.
+I made this post after some Googling, because it feels like there's a lot of complexity in mobile networks that even most computer people don't talk about!)_

 Recently, due to increased robocalls and other spam, I've decided to switch all of my calling to a Google Voice account I own, whose number appears to be on far fewer contact lists than the number given to me by Mint Mobile, my SIM provider.